samhaygood05/ultimate-chess-builder/README.md

  - Create a chess board out of any arbitrary arrangement of tiles, even non-rectangular arrangements
  - Supports any number of players
  - Custom pieces with their own movement rules
+ - Pieces can be on multiple teams at once
  - Time Travel Mode (Similar to 5D Chess)

  ## To Do List (in no particular order)